Eric-Chng/HHS-library-app/README.md

 9. [After the application opens, log in with school id “1234567” and password “test”](Pictures/Proj9.png)
 10. [Feel free to browse the app!](Pictures/Proj10.png) The scanner portion of the app only works on an actual phone where the iPhone camera can be accessed.
+11. You can log in with facebook in the *Profile page*.
+Please use the following login information to see how our app uses facebook friend systems to enhance user experience.

+* Email: dmcallister452@student.fuhsd.org
+* Password: fblaJudgeLogin

 ## Key Features